Welcome to a

 goes to your artist?

-as an average and be a record company again?
+disc sold and be a record company again?
+Remember there are no reserves

 |